 Take Patharchatta leaves juice (2 tablespoon) twice a day.

 Non healing wounds

 Boil Patharchatta leaves in water and use this water to wash wounds.
 Alternatively you can use honey on wound is very helpful in the treatment of any kind of wounds even it can cure chronic wounds with support of other Ayurvedic medicines.

 Pain in eye

 2 drops of leaf juice is used as eye drop.

 Piles and hemorrhoids

-Mix leaf juice with black pepper powder and take regularly for few days.
+Mix leaf juice with black pepper powder and take regularly for a few days.

 Poisoning due to bites of animals